 Author’s Note: This article “The October Pumpkin Patch at Ardenwood ” is a stand-alone article on my website.
-Further parallel articles are often chapters in my two main travel books on California.
+Further parallel articles are often chapters in my two main travel guidebooks/ebooks on California.
 They are Northern California History Travel Adventures: 35 Suggested Trips and Northern California Travel: The Best Options.
 All my books on California can be see on my Amazon Author Page.
 A parallel Pumpkin Patch occurs each autumn in Half Moon Bay along the San Mateo Coast.

 By Lee Foster